JeanCarletta/HeatHack-Sessions/_sources/background-knowledge/thermal-comfort/thermal-comfort.md

 # Heating for comfort

-We heat buildings mostly for the people who use them.
-That means it's very important to understand what makes people feel comfortable.
+We heat buildings mostly to make the people who use them comfortable.

-Because we're used to controlling heating with thermostats, air temperature is the first thing most people think of, but how people feel depends on much more than the temperature of the air.
+Because we're used to controlling heating with thermostats, and they measure air temperature, most people think air temperature is the only thing that matters.
+In buildings that are well-insulated, dry, draughtproofed, and in high use, air temperature is a really good indicator of how comfortable people in the building will feel.
+That's less true of buildings that are leaky or not heated all the time.
+In these buildings, it's very important to understand what makes people feel comfortable.

 ::::{grid}
 :::{grid-item}